 Please note that not all patients are suitable candidates for stem cell therapy for Osteoarthritis or Gouty Arthritis.
 Patients with advanced joint damage, severe deformities, multiple joint involvement, or other significant health issues may not be good candidates for treatment.Expanded UC-MSC+ Stem Cells for Osteoarthritis

-Stem Cell therapy for Osteoarthritis
+Stem Cell Therapy for Osteoarthritis

-Before After Stem Cell Therapy for Arthritis
+Before and After Stem Cell Therapy for Arthritis

 The Total Time Required To Treat the Hip and Knee is estimated to be around two weeks (depending on the type and seriousness of the condition).
 Medical and travel visas for extended accommodations at a hotel or apartment for the patient and family can also be provided upon request.